c-villain/Animatable/README.md

 ## Communication

+- If you like this repository, please do :star: to make this useful for others.
 - If you **found a bug**, open an issue or submit a fix via a pull request.
 - If you **have a feature request**, open an issue or submit a implementation via a pull request or hit me up on **lexkraev@gmail.com** or **[telegram](https://t.me/lexkraev)**.
 - If you **want to contribute**, submit a pull request onto the master branch.